 In December 2004, we received notice from Louisiana Department of Environmental Quality ("LDEQ") that the Corrective Action Plan submitted in October 2004 was not acceptable.
 The Corrective Action Plan was developed to provide remediation to several isolated areas located on property we sold in 2001.
 In mid 2005, the LDEQ approved a sampling plan with the proposed sampling to begin in September of 2005.
 Due to the hurricanes that struck the Louisiana coast in 2005, the scheduled sampling was cancelled.
 In October 2006, the sampling was completed.
 This sampling plan was rejected by the LDEQ in April 2008.
 We submitted a revised sampling plan to the LDEQ in September 2008 and it was later approved with stipulations.
-After sampling, we filed a report with the LDEQ in mid July 2010 and now await the agency's review.
-We have recorded \$450,000 of estimated cost to remediate the site which includes professional fees such as engineering and consulting costs.
-We have expended \$117,000 of this accrual and \$333,000 remains accrued at December 31, 2010 which represents costs to remediate the site once approval is received from the agency.
+After sampling, we filed a report with the LDEQ in mid July 2010.
+After its review, the agency requested an overall remediation plan.
+Through a third party, we completed our plan in February 2012 and await its review.
+We have accrued \$333,000 related to the estimated cost to remediate the site, which includes professional fees such as engineering and consulting costs.

-10. SALES TO MAJOR CUSTOMERS
+10. REVENUES FROM MAJOR CUSTOMERS

 The Company's customer base is primarily concentrated in the oil and gas industry.
 Through the Company's marine fabrication subsidiary, its customer base is expanding into other industries that utilize marine vessels.
 The Company is not dependent on any one customer, and the revenue earned from each customer varies from year to year based on the contracts awarded.
-Sales to customers comprising 10% or more of the Company's total revenue for the years ended December 31 are summarized as follows (in thousands):
+Revenues from customers comprising 10% or more of the Company's total revenue for the years ended December 31 are summarized as follows (in thousands):